jingliu-ut/Comb_lib_NGS_analysis/README.md

 calls given all reads, the mutated regions (12 bases) were compared to 12 randomly selected bases from the non-mutated regions for each library.
-The resulting distribution of variant abundances for both the mutated and non-mutated regions can then be compared to set abundance thresholds.
+The resulting distribution of variant abundances for both the mutated and non-mutated regions can then be compared to set help abundance thresholds.
 Abundance thresholds are arbitrary but computationally necessary.
 We justify our selection here by looking for a natural break in the distributions.
 Proportion of false positive variant calls given all reads can then be determined for user-selected abundance thresholds.
 ### Required programs and packages summary:
 Same as Part 2.